amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-02-12-making-this-website.md

 excerpt_separator: <!--more-->
 ---

-Taking two months to complete, building and designing this website has been an educational and rewarding process.
+Taking <strike>two months</strike> to complete, building and designing this website has been an educational and rewarding process.
 Here's how I got it done.

 *Similarly, read [**New Beacon**]({{site.url}}/blog/2017/01/new-beacon/) to see my purpose with blogging.*